KevinWeiss1995/AnomalyDetection/README.md

 - 1 Add layer (for residual connection)
 - 1 Input layer

-The architecture includes a residual block (layers 6-10) that helps with gradient flow during training.
+The architecture includes a residual block (layers 6-10).
+Residual connections were originally used to help with gradient flow during training, but our KFAC optimizer handles this well.
+We still implement them because they create ensemble-like behavior where the network can choose to use or bypass certain layers and provide additional paths for information flow, regardless of optimizer.

 ## Training